W-inds: 2003–2007: Expansion across Asia

 w-inds. released their eighth single, "Super Lover (I Need You Tonight), on May 21, 2003.
 On August 21, 2003, they released "Love Is Message", with a musical style that was a departure from the former's dance beat nature.
 On October 29, 2003, they released "Long Road".

 In 2004, Vision Factory included Taiwan as one of their locations for the Prime of Life tour.
-Following that, w-inds. made their debut in Taiwan, and the tickets for their concert there sold out within 23 minutes, which set a record in Taiwan for "the artist with the fastest selling tickets."
+Following that, w-inds. made their debut in Taiwan.
 They became the only Japanese group invited to perform on the MTV Mandarin Awards in September 2006.

 In 2006, w-inds. made an appearance on Mnet KM Music Festival, a music awards show in South Korea they were the first Japanese artists to ever appear on the show.

 w-inds. also took part in a China-Japan music festival in 2006.
 In March 2007, the group flew to Beijing to participate in another China-Japan music festival along with two other Japanese artists.
 On July 2, 2007 w-inds. joined the Pop Rock Gala in celebrating the 10th anniversary of the establishment of the Hong Kong Special Administrative Region.
-On this visit they picked up ten awards, accumulated from the years since their debut.

 During the end of their Thanks tour, held from the summer of 2007 to the end of the year, w-inds. revealed their upcoming single, "Boogie Woogie 66", and filmed their promotional video at the concerts.

 w-inds.'
 22nd single, "Love Is the Greatest Thing", was released on July 4, 2007, as the theme song for the Japanese release of Shrek the Third.
 The song was sampled from De Souza's "Guilty", and peaked at #4, selling 34,416 copies.